 Customer Representative Data: A representative of a Customer (referred to in this policy as “Customer Representative,” and an example of which may include, an employee of the Customer who manages the products and services the Customer receives from us) is required to provide us with personal data when they inquire about or agree to take a product or service from us on behalf of a Customer.
 This may include name, title, company name, IP address, physical address, location, phone number, email address, username, password, purchase information, payment method and bank details of the Customer.
 We need this information to be able to provide our products and services and run our business.

 User Data: We are provided with details of the Users of our products and services so that we can allocate contact numbers to those Users.
 We also collect call data such as calling party number, called party number, date and time of call, duration (collectively referred to as “Call Detail Records”), number of calls, quality, recipient, occasionally call recordings (if requested by our Customers, to monitor call quality or as otherwise legally permitted, which means retaining a .wav or .mp3 file of the call recording).
 Where we monitor calls, we may also collect personal data of call recipients.
+Where we provide customers with a fax-to-email or email-to-fax service, we will process copies of any inbound and outbound fax messages during transmission.
 Our Customers are responsible for ensuring that appropriate notices are provided and consents obtained (where necessary) for any monitoring that we carry out on their behalf, including processing call recordings.
 We need this information to be able to provide our products and services.

 Number Portability Verification Data: In the event a Customer requests us to port numbers of their Users from an alternative provider to us, we will be required to collect and process Users’ original identity documents to prove the User’s address.
 We will receive a copy of the Users’ passport or other national ID document, which will include their name, address and date of birth of the User.